J-jacobz7531/additan_frontend/README.md

-This is a prototpye for the Konect platform
+This is a prototpye for the Ad-ditans platform